Mitch Horowitz: Publishing

 Horowitz was a vice-president at Penguin Random House and editor-in-chief of TarcherPerigee, its imprint focused on spirituality and metaphysics.
-Horowitz published titles in world religion, esoterica, and the metaphysical, as well as works in philosophy, social thought and politics, including Catching the Big Fish: Meditation, Consciousness, and Creativity by director David Lynch, 2012: The Return of Quetzalcoatl by Daniel Pinchbeck and Weapons of Mass Deception: The Uses of Propaganda in Bush’s War on Iraq by Sheldon Rampton and John Stauber.
+Horowitz published titles in world religion, esoterica, and the metaphysical, as well as works in philosophy, social thought and politics, including Catching the Big Fish: Meditation, Consciousness, and Creativity by director David Lynch, 2012: The Return of Quetzalcoatl by Daniel Pinchbeck and Weapons of Mass Deception: The Uses of Propaganda in Bush's War on Iraq by Sheldon Rampton and John Stauber.
 He has published a number of works by religious scholar Jacob Needleman, including The American Soul: Rediscovering the Wisdom of the Founders and What is God?
 While at Tarcher, he oversaw the work of writer-editor Mike Solana, who later became a vice president at Peter Thiel's Founders Fund.

 Serving as guest host of the public radio program Interfaith Voices, Horowitz in 2016 interviewed David Lynch about Transcendental Meditation, ideas, and creativity.

-In 2003, Horowitz published a trade-sized "Reader’s Edition" of The Secret Teachings of All Ages by Manly P. Hall.
+In 2003, Horowitz published a trade-sized "Reader's Edition" of The Secret Teachings of All Ages by Manly P. Hall.
 In 2022, he introduced Taschen's reissue of Hall's original work.

 Horowitz has edited and introduced anthologies including Neville Goddard's Final Lectures and The Secret History of America by Manly P. Hall.

 Horowitz has also published work by scholar of religion Jeffrey J. Kripal, computer scientist and UFO theorist Jacques Vallée, memoirist and novelist Whitley Strieber, and historian Gary Lachman.

 Horowitz has narrated audiobooks including Alcoholics Anonymous; Raven: The Untold Story of the Rev. Jim Jones and His People; and The Jefferson Bible.

 Horowitz wrote a historical introduction to Sacred Bones Records' 2020 reissue of the 1905 illustrated occult work Thought Forms: A Record of Clairvoyant Investigation by Annie Besant and Charles Webster Leadbeater.

 As an editor at the Simon & Schuster imprint The Free Press in 1996, Horowitz published The Case for Mars by Robert Zubrin, and acquired a book proposal by political commentator Tucker Carlson before Carlson went on to co-host CNN's Crossfire.
 Carlson did not complete the project but sent Horowitz a personal check returning the advance, which Horowitz characterized as "honorable."

 Also in 1996, Horowitz reissued the anti-war satire Report from Iron Mountain in cooperation with its original authors and conceptualizers Victor Navasky, Marvin Kitman, Richard Lingeman, and chief writer Leonard Lewin.
 Journalist Phil Tinline wrote in his 2025 history of the book, Ghosts of Iron Mountain, that in correspondence about Navasky's foreword to the reissue, "its editor, Mitch Horowitz, encouraged him to address this question of why a left-wing satire had inspired the right.
 Were the two sides getting similar messages from it?
 Did it 'expose a sort of cognitive netherworld or fault-line of paranoia' that the two sides had in common?"

 Personal life

 Horowitz has two sons and lives in Greenpoint, Brooklyn.
-He is partners with filmmaker Jacqueline Castel.
+He is married to filmmaker Jacqueline Castel.